rsyai-oos/cuneus/usage.md

         core.queue.submit(Some(encoder.finish()));
         output.present();

         // 3.
-(Multi-Pass) For texture-based feedback (ping-pong), you must flip the buffers
-        //    at the end of the frame so the next frame reads from the correct texture.
+(Multi-Pass with Cross-Frame Feedback ONLY) If your effect needs to accumulate
+        //    or preserve state across frames (like reaction-diffusion or temporal effects),
+        //    call flip_buffers() here to save the current frame's output for the next frame.
+        //    Most multi-pass shaders DON'T need this - the backend auto-flips within each frame.
         /*
-        self.compute_shader.flip_buffers();
+        self.compute_shader.flip_buffers();  // Only for lich.rs, currents.rs style effects
         */

         Ok(())
     }